quocvuong92/azure-ai-cli/README.md

 $ azure-ai -sri
 Azure AI CLI - Interactive Mode
 Model: gpt-5.1-chat
-Type /help for commands, /exit to quit
+Type /help for commands, Ctrl+C to quit, Tab for autocomplete

 > What is Kubernetes?
 Kubernetes is an open-source container orchestration platform...